myles-lane/Data-Science-Portfolio/README.md

 - ### Machine Learning
   * __Simple Linear Regression__
     * [ML using SLR:](https://github.com/myles-lane/Data-Science-Portfolio/blob/master/Machine%20Learning/Simple-Linear-Regression.ipynb) Using simple linear regression to predict CO2 emissions of differernt cars.
+  * __Decision Trees__
+    * [ML using Decision Trees:](https://github.com/myles-lane/Data-Science-Portfolio/blob/master/Machine%20Learning/Decision-Trees.ipynb) Using decision trees to build a model from historical data of patients, and their response to different medications.
+Then using the model to predict the right drug for a new patient.

 - ### Data Analysis and Visualization